 Few things are quite as exciting to kids as monsters.
 These playful counting mats put all of that excitement to great use – giving children practice with number recognition, counting AND ten frames.
-They’re the perfect compliment to our best selling playdough mats!

 I grabbed a small bowl of googly eyes and a second bowl with Cheerios kids could use for counting chips.
-(Goldfish, playdough balls or pom poms would work as monster snacks too.)
+(Goldfish, playdough balls or pom poms would work as monster snacks, too.)

-Then I called Little Sister (age 4) over to join me!
+Then, I called Little Sister (age 4) over to join me!

-The activity was pretty self explanatory so Little Sister settled into the routine quickly.
+The activity was pretty self explanatory, so Little Sister settled into the routine quickly.

 She read the number in the upper righthand corner of the mat and then grabbed a matching number of eyes from the bowl: one eye for the number one mat.

-Then she fed the monster one Cheerio as a snack.
+Then, she fed the monster one Cheerio as a snack.

-She set the one card to the side and grabbed the next batch in the pile: two!
+Little Sister set the one card to the side and grabbed the next batch in the pile: two!

 One number after the next, Little Sister happily counted out googly eyes and monster sized snacks on each mat.
 It was so much fun!
 Above all, she gained a better understanding of her numbers.